-The same year that Deep Impact and Armageddon vied for Earth-killing asteroid supremacy, another battle royale was taking place on a considerably smaller scale.
-Animated insects were a big deal in 1998 – their hard exoskeletons are easier to animate than people or animals – and both DreamWorks’ Antz and Pixar’s A Bug’s Life went underground to show ant colonies fighting back against larger predators.
+The same year that Deep Impact and Armageddon vied for global-killer asteroid supremacy, another battle royale was taking place on a considerably smaller scale.
+Animated insects were a big deal in 1998 – their hard exoskeletons are easier to animate than the fleshy, hairy people and animals – and DreamWorks’ Antz and Pixar’s A Bug’s Life both went underground to showcase ant colonies fighting back against larger predators.

-While considerably less accomplished than Toy Story, Pixar’s second movie is a fun, microscopic take on ¡Three Amigos!, where a troupe of circus performers become the unlikely saviors of the nest.
-It’s also the film that introduced the legendary ‘blooper’ reel, that made everyone want to stick around for the credits of early Pixar movies.
+While considerably less accomplished than Toy Story (let's be honest, most films are), Pixar’s second movie is a fun, microscopic take on ¡Three Amigos!, where a troupe of circus performers become the unlikely saviors of the nest.
+It’s also the film that introduced the legendary ‘blooper’ reel that made everyone want to stick around for the credits of early Pixar movies.

 18. Brave (2012)

 Brave’s hero, Merida, technically counts as a Disney Princess but – as you’d expect from Pixar – this isn’t your traditional story of handsome princes and happily ever afters.
 Instead, it follows the daughter of a Scottish king – the studio’s first female lead – who has rather less interest in being the perfect royal than perfecting her archery skills.
-When a magical mishap inadvertently turns Merida’s mom into a confused bear, the movie deftly mixes slapstick with a heartfelt examination of the relationship between teenagers and their parents – without ever quite roaring into life.
+When a magical mishap inadvertently turns Merida’s mom into a confused bear, the movie deftly mixes slapstick with a heartfelt examination of the relationship between teenagers and their parents.
+Unfortunately it never quite manages to roar into life.

 17. Onward (2020)

-Pixar sets off on a fantastical quest, but the results couldn’t be further from The Lord of the Rings if it tried.
+Pixar set off on a fantastical quest, but the results couldn’t be further from The Lord of the Rings if they tried.
 Onward is packed with Pixies, Centaurs, Manticores and other mythical creatures, but – in a reality where magic has been all-but-forgotten – the world looks suspiciously like the USA of the 21st century.

 It’s the story of two Elf brothers – played by Marvel regulars Tom Holland and Chris Pratt – who take their trusty steed (okay, an RV) on a Dungeons & Dragons-inspired mission to resurrect their late father.
 While it’s slightly bogged down in coming-of-age clichés, Onward wears its geek credentials with pride – and its unexpected, emotionally powerful final act rekindles some of the old Pixar magic.